Climate and Average Weather Year Round in Bolzano Italy

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.7 months, from April 28 to August 18, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is July 7, with an average of 6.7 kWh.
+The brightest month of the year in Bolzano is June, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.2 months, from October 29 to February 6, with an average daily incident shortwave energy per square meter below 2.6 kWh.
-The darkest day of the year is December 16, with an average of 1.5 kWh.
+The darkest month of the year in Bolzano is December, with an average of 1.6 kWh.

 Average Daily Incident Shortwave Solar Energy in Bolzano